Mitchell and White Genealogy

 VeteranDescription of Service

-William Kenneth DishmanWilliam Kenneth Dishman served in the Army From 15 Apr 1946 - 31 Jul 1947.
+William Kenneth DishmanWilliam Kenneth Dishman served in the military From 15 Apr 1946 - 19 Jul 1953.
 He enlisted in the United States Army on 15 April 1946 in Richmond, Virginia.
 He went through 8 weeks of basic training at Fort Knox, Kentucky and then returned home for 1 week of leave.
 He took the train from Washington, DC to California where he reported at Camp Stone.
 He departed California by ship on 6 Aug 1946 and arrived in Yokohama, Japan on 19 Aug 1946.
 He was assigned to the Eighth Army troop movement section as an administrative NCO and stationed at Zama, the "West Point of Japan".
 His section was responsible for coordinating troop movements into and out of Japan, and his main duty involved loading and unloading troop ships at the port in Yokohama.
 He obtained the rank of Sergeant while in Japan.
 He departed Japan on 26 Jun 1947 and traveled by air back to California.
 He was able to arrange transport by air instead of ship due to his position in the troop movement section.
 The flight took 60 hours, with refueling stops in Guam, Kwajalein, Johnston Island, and Hickam Field, Hawaii.
 He arrived at Fairfield-Suisun Army Air base on 28 Jun 1947 and was granted terminal leave from 4 Jul 1947 He traveled back home to Virginia by bus and was honorably discharged on July 31, 1947.
+He then served in the Army Reserves until 1953.